dariusjlukas/surd/README.md

 These were scoped out on purpose; they're where an exact CAS balloons.

-- **Real algebraic numbers** (poly + isolating interval) for exact roots beyond perfect powers, and decidable comparison.
+- **Real algebraic numbers** (poly + isolating interval) for exact roots beyond perfect powers, and for *proving equality* of constants — interval refinement (shipped) certifies any strict ordering, but can never prove two different-looking constants equal.
 See `calcium`/`arb` for prior art.
 - **The assumptions system** (is `x > 0`? integer?) — wants an SMT backend (Z3).
 - **Conditionals on symbolic predicates / piecewise results.** Control flow is in, and (by design) requires a *decidable* boolean — symbolic/undecidable